josephkirk/EmotionEngine/docs/NOTEs.md

 - An external stimulus ( dialogue , event, object ...) can trigger an emotion with intensity and add it to EmotionComponent.
 - An active emotion with intensity not zero pull the EmotionComponent's VaCoordinate toward it with pull strength that stronger the further away the target V-A using linear spring model.
 - Emotion can link to another emotion with link strength from 1-100, a link strength reaching a threshold range will trigger emotion variant related to source emotion.
-- An emotion can combine with another emotion to create a different emotion combine of the 2 emotion ( reference pluchik's wheel of emotion). t
+- An emotion can combine with another emotion to create a different emotion combine of the 2 emotion ( reference pluchik's wheel of emotion).
-- An emotion have opposite emotion.
-Adding intensity to one will substract another.
-Emotions that is opposite can't be linked

 ## Components:
 EmotionState: Manages the internal state of emotions